voxpupuli/voxpupuli.github.io/_posts/2026-09-08-cleaning-up-deprecation-warnings.md

 - `Facter::Util::Resolution.exec` → `Facter::Core::Execution.execute(command, on_fail: nil)` — remember the `on_fail: nil`, since `execute`'s default is to raise on a missing binary.
 - Even though `execute` performs its own internal `which` check via `expand_command`, keep (or add) an explicit `confine { Facter::Core::Execution.which('binary') }` block rather than leaning on `execute`'s soft-fail behavior.
 It keeps your fact's suitability logic explicit, readable, and resilient to future changes in `execute`'s defaults.

-Making this change now, ahead of **OpenVox Agent 9.0**, resulting in removing these deprecation warnings, is a small, low-risk update — and cleaning up the `confine`/`setcode` split at the same time will make your OpenVox modules more robust in the long run.
+Making this change now, ahead of **OpenVox Agent 9.0**, resulting in removing these deprecation warnings, is a small, low-risk update — and cleaning up the `confine`/`setcode` split at the same time will make your Vox Pupuli modules more robust in the long run.
 In a future upgrade, modules that don't migrate will see their custom facts break outright once `Facter::Util::Resolution.which` and `.exec` are gone, so it's worth auditing your fact code now rather than waiting for the upgrade to force the issue.